-Super excited to have been awarded the Pioneer Award from Newcastle University’s Institute of Creative Arts Practice for my experimental research project “Cetacean Conservation: An Oceanic Sound Model”.
+Super excited to have been awarded the Pioneer Award from Newcastle University’s Institute for Creative Arts Practice for an experimental research project “Cetacean Conservation: An Oceanic Sound Model”.

 For 15 years, citizen-science volunteers at the Hebridean Whale and Dolphin Trust have collected visual and acoustic data on cetacean movements and noise pollution, providing enough evidence to policy makers to help identify Marine Protected Areas.